trilitech/tezos-developer-docs/docs/tutorials/dapp/part-3.md

 };
 ```

-Init function looks at how many tickets to create from the current caller, then it is added to the current map
+Init function looks at how many tickets to create from the current caller, then it is added to the current map.

-3. Modify the poke function
+3. Modify the poke function.

 ```ligolang
 @entry